This article is an answer to the benefits and drawbacks of CQRS under the light of the DDD practices.

 - write operations may use aggregates like offered by an ORM

 The read model is optimized to returns directly the data required by the API.
-Example you are using Spring JDBC or MyBatis for the read model and Hibernate for the write model.
+For example, you are using Spring JDBC or MyBatis for the read model and Hibernate for the write model.

 The write model is created by following the actions required by the business.
 Each command is a business use-case or operation.